Are you looking for good questions to ask your spouse today to strengthen your relationship?

 58) How can you tell the difference between love and infatuation?

 60) Do you believe in love at first sight?

 71) Why do you want to marry your spouse?

-72) Do you think it’s bad to idealize a lover?
+72) Do you think it’s terrible to idealize a lover?

 73) How selfish/unselfish do you think you are?

-74) Do you think that a person can be in love with more than one person at the same time?
+74) Do you think a person can be in love with more than one person simultaneously?